-FAQs for the Allied Irish Bank Solicitor Panel
+Examples of recent questions relating to the Allied Irish Bank Conveyancing Panel

-Hi, thinking about buying a house off my mate.
-Once we agree a price, what’s the best way to move forward?
-I hope to get a mortgage with Allied Irish Bank.
+I was thinking of purchasing my friend’s property.
+Once we agree a price, what’s the best way to proceed?
+I plan to obtain a mortgage with Allied Irish Bank.
 Is it possible to avoid using solicitors to save on the costs?
 My father said that years ago it was possible to take the documents into the local Land Registry office and they did the rest

 If you are getting a mortgage with Allied Irish Bank involved you will need to appoint a solicitor on the Allied Irish Bank conveyancing panel.
 We would not encourage you to both use the same solicitors' firm.
 There are clear conflict of interest issues and it's not going to make a huge difference to the speed of the overall process.
 So as not to hold things us you should pass on your solicitors details to Allied Irish Bank.
 Feel free to use our search tool to look for a licensed conveyancer or solicitor on the Allied Irish Bank conveyancing panel.

-For 5 years I had a mortgage with Allied Irish Bank.
-My godfather retired last week and wants to pay off my mortgage.
+My existing mortgage is with Allied Irish Bank.
+My godfather retired last week and wants to pay off the mortgage left on the property.
 After Allied Irish Bank is paid, I want to transfer the property to my mother's name; How long does the process take?
 Do we need two separate solicitors on the Allied Irish Bank conveyancing panel?
 I do not intend to live at the property once the Allied Irish Bank mortgage is discharged.

 will need a solicitor but they need not be on the Allied Irish Bank conveyancing panel.